interledger/web-monetization-extension/QUESTIONS.md

    - valid JSON response - dispatch `load` event at link tag
    - not a valid JSON response - dispatch `error` event at link tag

+8. How do we want to display error messages in the popup - the design that we have now does not take error messages into consideration - for form fields or a general form error.

+9. When we disconnect a wallet, do we generate a new key pair or keep the old one?
+How do we notify the users that it's the same public key or a new one?